entiendoNull/expo-modules-london-2025-workshop/chapter-2.md

 override fun definition() = ModuleDefinition {
   Name("ExpoAudioRoute")

-+ // App context is the Expo Module's API context that provices access to various system services.
++ // App context is the Expo Module's API context that provides access to various system services.
 It's available automatically in all Expo modules that extend the Module class.
 + // The reactContext provides access to the system Android Context which is used for Android-specific operations.
 + OnCreate {
 +   audioManager = appContext.reactContext?.getSystemService(Context.AUDIO_SERVICE) as AudioManager